Variable Income: How Much Does Long-Term Disability Pay?

 Many people receive variable income because they’re small business owners, salespersons, freelancers, or receive performance-based commissions or bonuses.
 If your income is variable on a day-to-day, week-to-week, or month-to-month basis, you may be concerned about the potential impact on your disability insurance benefits.

-Policyholders with variable income may find they are at something of a disadvantage.
-Insurers are constantly looking to minimize their costs, and if you have a variable income, they will almost certainly look to underestimate your income so as to lower the payout.
-As the insurance policyholder, however, you are entitled to challenge an insurer’s decision to wrongfully deny, undervalue, and mishandle your claim.
+Insurers are always looking to minimize their costs, and if you have a variable income, they may try to underestimate your income to lower your benefits.
+As the insurance policyholder, however, you are entitled to challenge an insurer’s attempt to wrongfully deny, undervalue, and mishandle your claim.

 Variable Income Means Something Different for Everyone

 There are many different types of variable income earners: